-Because human activity has such a profound impact on the quality of the water found in our streams, rivers, lakes and even subterranean sources, it is important that we all try to minimize activities that can degrade water quality.
-Here are some simple things that you can do in your yard and in your home.
+Because human activity has such a profound impact on the quality of the water found in our streams, rivers, lakes and even subterranean sources, It is important for all of us to avoid activities that can potentially degrade water quality.

+There are a few simple things that you can do in your yard and in your home.